-This chapter presents the recommendations and conclusions related to the study of the impact of poverty on education in Pongwe area.
+This chapter presents the recommendations and conclusions related to the study of the impact of poverty on education in Habaswein area.
 The submissions have been drawn from the findings and analysis made from the study.
-Poverty was characterized by the economic status of the families in Pongwe, employability and ability to live a normal life above poverty line and to meet basic needs of the family.
+Poverty was characterized by the economic status of the families in Habaswein, employability and ability to live a normal life above poverty line and to meet basic needs of the family.
 Education was characterized by performance and excellence in school by students.

-upon the background there is a direct correlation between poverty and education
+Upon the background there is a direct correlation between poverty and education

-It was discovered that education is paramount to break the poverty cycle in the families in Pongwe.
-Education is the key to successful living and a better economic status.
+It was discovered that education is paramount to break the poverty cycle in the families in Habaswein.
+Education is the key to successful living and a better economic status and it is a tool that any society that is screaming for change, development and progress seeks.